RussBurnham/Probability-Calculator/README.md

 ### Scientific Computing with Python, course offered by freecodecamp.org

-This is an experiment that calculates probability of drawing whatever color and count of balls you choose from a hat.
+This is an experiment that calculates probability of drawing any color and amount balls you choose from a hat.

 Instructions for building this project can be found at https://www.freecodecamp.org/learn/scientific-computing-with-python/scientific-computing-with-python-projects/probability-calculator